iZeaoGamer/GalacticPE/changes/v2/latest.md

 - Blocks that are breakable in /mines will now auto generate again - We had this before, but got removed due to a lot of bugs - We've successfully brought it back, better than ever!

+- Changed the way item teleportation works.

+- Items that fall from your island will now teleport to your position, rather than at island spawn point.
+This is because of issues previously, where item teleportation would only work for island leader / the first user online.

+- Fixed crash when dropping items.

+- Use PlayerDeopItem event more reliably than using task handlers.
+Yes, we are trying to use events more often, rather than using task handlers.

 ## Network / Globally